-Sec.
-3A.
-1. The court of appeals must consist of three judges or such greater number as the legislature may provide by law.
-If the number of judges is so increased, the supreme court may provide by rule for the assignment of each appeal to a panel of not less than three judges for decision.
+(a) The court of appeals must consist of three judges or such greater number as the Legislature may provide by law.
+If the number of judges is so increased, the Supreme Court may provide by rule for the assignment of any appeal to a panel of three judges for decision.